Willard Motley: Criticism

 According to the citation statement for the Chicago Literary Hall of Fame awards, "Motley was criticized in his life for being a black man writing about white characters, a middle-class man writing about the lower class, and a closeted homosexual writing about heterosexual urges.
 But those more kindly disposed to his work, and there were plenty, admired his grit and heart....Chicago was more complicated than just its racial or sexual tensions, and as a writer his exploration was expansive...."
 Motley was inducted into the Hall of Fame in 2014.

 Death and legacy

+On March 4, 1965, Motley died of intestinal gangrene in Mexico City, Mexico.
+Some sources say he was 52, giving his birthdate as July 14, 1912; however, the Vivian G. Harsh Research Collection of Afro-American History and Literature at the Chicago Public Library, which holds a selection of his papers, notes his date of birth as July 14, 1909.
+After his death, his adopted son, Sergio Lopez, said, "He let this illness go too long before getting proper medical treatment."
+Lopez also said that Motley had been working on a novel tentatively titled My House Is Your House.

-On March 4, 1965, Motley died in Mexico City, Mexico, at the age of 55.
-One final novel, Let Noon Be Fair, was posthumously published in 1966.
-Since 1929, Chicago has held an annual Bud Billiken Parade and Picnic (which served as his pen name during his early career at the Chicago Defender) on the second Saturday of August.
+His final novel, posthumously published in 1966, was Let Noon Be Fair.
+Since 1929, Chicago has held an annual Bud Billiken Parade and Picnic (acknowledging his pen name during his early career at the Chicago Defender) on the second Saturday of August.
 The parade travels through the city's Bronzeville, Grand Boulevard and Washington Park neighborhoods on the south side.
 The bulk of Motley's archive is held in the University Libraries, Rare Books and Special Collections, at Northern Illinois University.